Trent River Crossing (Campbellford Bridge) and Surrounding Road Network

 We are moving toward active and greener transportation.
 More people will be biking (look at increase in e-bikes).
 This bridge needs a separated bike lane to connect to the trail system as well.
 Is there currently a plan to include separated bike lanes on the new bridge?
 Thank you.

-Heidi Schaeffer 11 months ago
+Heidi Schaeffer over 1 year ago

 I have great concern regarding the pedestrian crossing at Second St. and Front St. With the large amount of seniors crossing at this intersection, due to the seniors apartments on the south side of Second Street.
 Potentially this will be a very busy intersection.
 Seniors with walker and wheel chairs take extra time to cross the road and I'm not sure a cross walk will insure their safety.